ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

   feature: AngularJS.jpg
   teaser: AngularJS.jpg
 ---
-Architecture and code design are one of the most important things in development process.
+Architecture and code design are one of the most important things of development process.
-Applications without architecture with complicated functionality: users, content management, categorisation, tagging, reviews, are almost impossible to maintain, work on issues & fix the bugs.
+Application with complicated functionality (like: users, content management, categorisation, tagging, reviews,etc..) with no design pattern, extremely hard to maintain, work on issues & fix bugs.

-Explanation based on design pattern that are being used in live open-source project [https://github.com/ivanproskuryakov/Aisel](https://github.com/ivanproskuryakov/Aisel)
+This explanation based on design pattern that is being used in live open-source project [https://github.com/ivanproskuryakov/Aisel](https://github.com/ivanproskuryakov/Aisel)

  {% highlight JavaScript %}
 |-- 404.html